robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 side-effectful exceptions, one needs to model all possible kinds of failure as specific sub-classes of the `Error` object, then re-throw all of the exceptions that don't match a specific subclass in the recovering site.
-In JavaScript, there are three main problems with this approach: first one, most people don't ever use specific subclasses of `Error`, thus you would have to **PATTERN MATCH WITH REGULAR EXPRESSIONS ON NATURAL LANGUAGE, INITIALLY WRITTEN FOR THE (HUMAN) DEVELOPER** in order to achieve this; it leads to an unnecessary amount of code-bloat; and all cases of failure need to be shared with all code (Instead of being local to a specific failure).
+In JavaScript, there are two main problems with this approach: first one, most people don't ever use specific subclasses of `Error`, thus you would have to **PATTERN MATCH WITH REGULAR EXPRESSIONS ON NATURAL LANGUAGE, INITIALLY WRITTEN FOR THE (HUMAN) DEVELOPER** in order to achieve this; and it leads to an unnecessary amount of code-bloat for deriving these classes.

 #### What about monads, then?